schen18/frameflow/README.md

 # FrameFlow

-Unified data transformation framework for Polars and PySpark with JSON-based pipeline orchestration.
+Unified data transformation framework for Polars lazyframes and PySpark with JSON-based pipeline orchestration.
+This enables interoperability and ease of migration as the same JSON pipeline config to be used in Python as well as PySpark jobs.

+In addition, data transformations are defined via JSON configs instead of being hardcoded, thus ensuring consistency in data transformations and insulating code from dataset / schema changes (as JSON configs just need to be updated and no code needs to be rewritten).

 ## Features